facebook/litho/docs/_docs/tutorial.md

 }
 ```

-`LithoView` is an Android `ViewGroup` that can render components; it is the bridge between Litho components and Android `View`s.
+`LithoView` is an Android `ViewGroup` that can render components; it is the bridge between Litho components and Android `Views`.
 The example sets the content for the activity to a `LithoView` that displays a `Text` component.

 How do the components come into play?
 Let's zero in on this piece of code: